arjandepooter/cw_content_scheduler/README.md

 You're all set for next Wednesday.
 But still, it's cumbersome to repeat this manual process for each and every Wednesday!
 Luckily, you have the Content Scheduler extension installed and it's a breeze to accomplish this.

-Right on the *Access* tab there are two fields added, conveniently labeled: **Publication Repeat Interval**.
+Right on the *Access* tab there are two fields available, conveniently labeled: **Publication Repeat Interval**.
 The input field takes a numeric value and the accompanying dropdown lets you select the repeat unit.
 Quickly you enter "1" in the input field and select "weeks" from the dropdown.
-You hit save and you're done!
+You hit *Save* and you're done!

 The content element will be published every Wednesday from 20:00h to 20:25h.
+You go home and grab a beer (or wine or coffee, if that's more of your liking).

 ## Installation